 \section{Theoretical Guarantees}

 This section provides theoretical guarantees for using our proposed relaxation \eqref{eq:proj-sol-general} to solve the exact unlearning problem \eqref{eq:unlearn-op-f}.
-For clarity, we denote the Euclidean projection onto a set $\S$ by $\proj{\cdot}{\S}$, and we define the penalty function $\delta_{\{a\}}$, which is $+\infty$ if condition $a$ is satisfied and $0$ otherwise.
+Going forward, we denote Euclidean projection onto the set $\S$ as $\proj{\cdot}{\S}$ and define the penalty function $\delta_{\{a\}}$ which is $+\infty$ if condition $a$ is satisfied and $0$ otherwise.